-Visits will be booked, following the agreed process as outlined on the Educational Visits Flowchart, by the lead teacher with authorisation via the Headteacher (Educational Visit Co-Ordinator).
-PE competitions and tournaments will be booked by the PE Lead, liaising with the Educational Visit Co-Ordinator (Headteacher).
+Visits will be booked, following the agreed process as outlined on the Educational Visits Booking Form and checklist, by the lead teacher with authorisation via the Educational Visit Co-Ordinators.
+PE competitions and tournaments will be booked by the PE Lead, liaising with the Educational Visit Co-Ordinators.

-Insurance for all trips-including residentials and international visits-is provided by the Local Authority.
-Sometimes-e.g. when a trip is arranged with a travel company - there may be travel company insurance in addition to this.
+Insurance for all trips -including residentials and international visits - is provided by the Local Authority.
+Sometimes - e.g. when a trip is arranged with a travel company - there may be travel company insurance in addition to this.